 In all colleges, incoming students are assigned a college academic advisor who works closely with them throughout their four (or more) years in college.
 Academic advisors play a crucial role in guiding students towards their educational goals.
 They help students explore their academic interests and possible majors, choose the right courses each semester, and develop plans of study according to their career aspirations.

-At Least Once a Semester
+Meet Your Academic College Advisor At Least Once a Semester

-Experts recommend that students meet with their college academic advisor at least once a semester.
+Experts recommend that students meet with their college academic advisors at least once a semester.
 It is not limited to this however.
 You may meet with your college academic advisor or email them as often as you like, whenever you think you need their help or guidance.

 Go In Prepared